notification-system/docs/frontend-initial-spec.md

 ## Using JWT Tokens for security
 * Automatic refresh of access token when it expires
   * Each API request is automatically intercepted and if we get a 401, then we automatically refresh the access token, and retry the orginal API request
-* Refresh token management.
-Refresh tokens are recycled after each use.
 * Log off when refresh token expires
   * Plays disconnect ringtone and show log off reason to user
-* Only internal systems can publish notifications to the message bus
-* External system required access token and their notification are verified before publishing
-* Multiple or single user session configuration
-* All public APIs are protected

 ## Notification profile screen
 * Expand to show all categories